The Scatty Mum

 • 🥡 How To Store

-• ✔️ More Family Dinner Recipes You May Like
+• ✔️ More Family Dinner Recipes You Will Love

 ❤️ Why You Will Love This Recipe..

-• This is an easy to make, crowd pleasing meal that you can place in the middle of the table and let everyone tuck in!
+• Great for entertaining: This lamb kofta recipe is perfect to place in the middle of the table and let everyone tuck in!

-• Everyone can build their own wraps, with the fillings they like, so this is a great meal for fussy eaters.
+• Great for fussy eaters: Everyone can build their own wraps, with the fillings they like, so these easy lamb koftas are a great meal for fussy eaters.
 You never know they may even try something new too!

-• No fancy ingredients, just simple things you will have in your cupboard or fridge.
+• No fancy ingredients: Just everyday items you will have in your cupboard or fridge.

-• These lamb kofta kebabs are so delicious and packed full of bold flavours!
+• Loaded with flavour: These grilled kofta kebabs are juicy, delicious and packed full of bold flavours!

 🥘 Ingredients Needed & Substitutions